John Henry Newman: Doubts and opposition

 Newman's influence in Oxford was supreme about the year 1839.
 Just then, however, his study of monophysitism caused him to doubt whether Anglican theology was consistent with the principles of ecclesiastical authority which he had come to accept.
 He read Nicholas Wiseman's article in the Dublin Review on "The Anglican Claim", which quoted Augustine of Hippo against the Donatists, "securus judicat orbis terrarum" ("the verdict of the world is conclusive").
 Newman later wrote of his reaction:

 After a furore in which the eccentric John Brande Morris preached for him in St Mary's in September 1839, Newman began to think of moving away from Oxford.
 One plan that surfaced was to set up a religious community in Littlemore, outside the city of Oxford.
-Since accepting his post at St. Mary's, Newman had a chapel (dedicated to Sts.
-Nicholas and Mary) and school built in the parish's neglected area.
+Since accepting his post at St Mary's, Newman had a chapel (dedicated to Sts Nicholas and Mary) and a school built in the parish's neglected area.
 Newman's mother had laid the foundation stone in 1835, based on a half-acre plot and £100 given by Oriel College.
 Newman planned to appoint Charles Pourtales Golightly, an Oriel man, as curate at Littlemore in 1836.
-However, Golightly had taken offence at one of Newman's sermons, and joined a group of aggressive anti-Catholics.
-Thus, Isaac Williams became Littlemore's curate instead, succeeded by John Rouse Bloxam from 1837 to 1840, during which the school opened.
+However, Golightly had taken offence at one of Newman's sermons and joined a group of aggressive anti-Catholics.
+Isaac Williams became Littlemore's curate instead, succeeded by John Rouse Bloxam from 1837 to 1840, during which the school opened.
 William John Copeland acted as curate from 1840.

 Newman continued as a High Anglican controversialist until 1841, when he published Tract 90, which proved the last of the series.
 This detailed examination of the Thirty-Nine Articles suggested that their framers directed their negations not against Catholicism's authorised creed, but only against popular errors and exaggerations.
 Though this was not altogether new, Archibald Campbell Tait, with three other senior tutors, denounced it as "suggesting and opening a way by which men might violate their solemn engagements to the university".
 Other heads of houses and others in authority joined in the alarm.
 At the request of Richard Bagot, the Bishop of Oxford, the publication of the Tracts came to an end.